making/javaee6-hol-glassfish-doc/source/04-generate-jpa-entities.rst

     * The two blocks of code above are not adjacent.
     * Copy/pasting only the fields will show a red line under some of the methods in your entity but will be fixed later.
-    * The @Embedded annotation ensures that this field's value is an instance of an embeddable class.
+    * The ``@Embedded`` annotation ensures that this field's value is an instance of an embeddable class.

-2. Change Address.java so that it is a public class, annotate with @Embeddable such that it can be used as embeddable class, and also implement the Serializable interface.
+2. Change ``Address.java`` so that it is a public class, annotate with ``@Embeddable`` such that it can be used as embeddable class, and also implement the ``Serializable`` interface.
 The updated class definition is shown:

 .. code-block:: java

     @javax.persistence.Embeddable
     public class Address implements java.io.Serializable {

-3. In Address.java, paste the different fields code replaced from Customer.java and add getter/setters for each field.
+3. In ``Address.java``, paste the different fields code replaced from ``Customer.java`` and add getter/setters for each field.
 The methods can be easily generated by going to the "Source", "Insert Code...", selecting "Getter and Setter...", selecting all the fields, and then clicking on "Generate".

 Fix all the imports by right-clicking in the editor, selecting "Fix Imports...", and taking all the defaults.

-4. Make the following changes in Customer.java:
+4. Make the following changes in ``Customer.java``:

 i.
 Remove the getter/setter for the previously removed fields. ii.
 Add a new getter/setter for "address" field as: